Here is a wonderful piece of work by John Lamb on In Cold Blood and Truman Capote. This is Part 1.

 Lynda La Plante and Prime Suspect

 Screenplays for Prime Suspect 1 and Prime Suspect 3 were written by La Plante and in 1993 she received an Edgar Award from the Mystery Writers of America for the work.
 A second Edgar was earned by Allan Cubitt who did the screenplay for Prime Suspect 2.
 Each entry runs between 3 1/2 and 4 hours and is intense and gritty.
 The first entry features sexism in the workplace and the uphill battle DCI Tennison must face to form a cohesive investigative team.
 A serial killer becomes the prey for her team.
-The second Prime Suspect involves child abuse, pedophilia, and prostitution and DCI Tennison and her team follow the leads to surprisingly high places in the British government.
+The second Prime Suspect involves child abuse, pedophilia, and prostitution and DCI Tennison and her team follow the leads to surprisingly high places in the

 Prime Suspect 3 sees DCI Tennison facing the personal ravages of alcohol in her life and the effects of an unwanted pregnancy on her professional career.